Cavernous hemangioma: Causes

-Several genes – K-Rev interaction trapped 1 (ССМ1), Malcavernin (CCM2) and Programmed cell death protein 10 (ССМ3) – have been identified as having mutations thought to be related to these lesions.
+Several genes – K-Rev interaction trapped 1 (ССМ1), malcavernin (CCM2) and programmed cell death protein 10 (ССМ3) – have been identified as having mutations thought to be related to these lesions.
 These genes are located at 7q21.2 (chromosome 7 long arm), 7p13 (chromosome 7 short arm) and 3q25.2-q27 (chromosome 3 long arm) respectively.
 These lesions are further discussed in the Online Mendelian Inheritance in Man site – the reference numbers are OMIM 116860, OMIM 603284 and OMIM 603285 respectively.

 Variations

 Cerebral cavernomas

 Cavernous hemangiomas located in the brain or spinal cord are referred to as cerebral cavernomas or more usually as cerebral cavernous malformations (CCMs), and can be found in the white matter, but often abut the cerebral cortex.
 When they contact the cortex, they can represent a potential seizure focus for the patient.
-Unlike other cavernous hemangiomas, there is no tissue within the malformation and its borders are not encapsulated.
-Therefore, they can change in size and number over time.
+Unlike other cavernous hemangiomas, there is no tissue within the malformation, and its borders are not encapsulated, allowing them to change in size and number over time.

+There are three types of cerebral cavernous malformations.
+The sporadic type is seen in approximately 85% of cases and usually is present as a single lesion.
+It is thought to occur due to a "two hit" gene hypothesis in which one pathogenic allele is affected due to a genetic variant and the other allele is affected by a sporadic mutation.
+66% of sporadic CCMs are found in the cerebral hemispheres, 20% in the brainstem, 6% in the cerebellum and 8% in the basal ganglia or nuclei deep within the brain.
+Familial CCMs account for 15% of cases and are due to germline mutations in genes leading to impairments in endothelial cell function and angiogenesis.
+Familial CCM variants usually present with multiple lesions.
+The third type is radiation-induced CCMs, which occur due to intracranial radiation.
+Risk factors for radiation-induced CCMs include intracranial radiation before 10 years of age and high doses of intracranial radiation (above 3,000 centiGray (cGy)).